-Last night I simply seared them in a hot non-stick pan with a little oil after seasoning with Szechuan Pepper Salt, then glazed them with a brushing of Hoisin Sauce.
+Seared scallops make for a fast, tasty and healthy dinner.
+They are sweet, meaty, and tender.
+Last night I simply seared them in a hot non-stick pan with a little oil after seasoning with Szechuan Pepper Salt, then glazed them with Hoisin Sauce.
 It took maybe 10 minutes.
 They are fast enough for a quick weeknight dinner and elegant enough for dinner guests.

 How to Buy Scallops